-Overcoming the email obstacle for student Google Docs accounts
+Overcoming the email obstacle for student Google Docs accounts by Jim McDermott

 We love Google Docs, yes we do, we love Google Docs, how about you?
 With the ability for real-time online collaboration from any web-enabled machine, Google Docs creates so many new opportunities for collaboration, peer review, project based learning, and file sharing / storage.
 I’m recommending that every educator put this tool in their toolbelt and imagine how it can transform what they do.